-Last Updated on November 22, 2021 by Maggie Sutton
+Last Updated on November 22, 2021 by Maggie Looker

 Would you ever consider making what might be the largest purchase of your life without actually having seen the asset?
 Probably not but that is the state of the housing market today.
 A shortage in housing supply, low-interest rates, and a pandemic-fueled desire for more space has created intense bidding wars, and it’s not likely to disappear anytime soon.